6 Truths About Being A Yoga Teacher That No One Will Ever Tell You

-Like myself, Downward's protagonist becomes a yoga teacher almost by accident.
-(I enrolled in teacher training to deepen my practice.)
-And just like my hero, I found that being a yoga teacher was by far the best job I’ve ever had.
+I became a yoga teacher almost by accident.
+(I enrolled in teacher training to deepen my practice.), but I was surprised to find that being a yoga teacher was by far the best job I’ve ever had.

 Still, there are a few things I learned along the way that I wish someone had told me before I got started.
-Here are some of them:
+Here are seven of them: